PakosPablos/JakartaEEProject/README.md

 # JakartaEEProject

+In this file i will disclose some of my thinking in creating the solution

 For the 3 database tables i chose to stay simple and created movie, person and movie_actor

 The structures of the the movie table looks like this: